5 Best Ski Resorts near Tokyo 2019-2020

 Let’s hit the slopes!!

-1. GALA Yuzawa Ski Resort (Niigata)
+1. GALA Yuzawa Snow Resort (Niigata)

-It takes only 75 mins to get to the nearest station GALA Yuzawa Station from Tokyo by Shinkansen.
+It takes only 75 mins to get to the nearest train station GALA Yuzawa Station from Tokyo by Shinkansen.
 And the resort is popular because it’s directly connected to the slopes.
-There are numbers of convenient facilities including lockers rooms, counters for rental snow gears, restaurants and hot springs in the station.
+There are numbers of convenient facilities including lockers rooms, counters for rental snow gears, restaurants and hot springs in the train station.

 GALA consists of 3 fields: GALA Yuzawa, Ichouchi Maruyama and Yuzawa Kogen Ski Resort, and you can access to each field by cable car or lift.